thebkv/bkv/ruth01.md

 > “Then she arose with her daughters in law, that she might return from the country of Moab…”

+Naomi has heard:

+> “how that the LORD had visited his people in giving them bread.”

 ### What Happens

-Naomi hears in Moab:

-> “how that the LORD had visited his people in giving them bread.”

-She rises with Ruth and Orpah and begins the journey back toward Judah.
+Naomi learns that the famine has ended and begins the journey toward Judah.

 ### The Key

-This is the first reversal in the book.
+This is the first reversal in Ruth.

-Naomi does not begin returning because her grief has ended.

-Nothing in her immediate household has been restored.

-She still has no husband.

-Her sons are still dead.

-She has not yet met Boaz.

-She has no grandson.

-What changes first is what she **hears**.
+Nothing in Naomi's own household has changed.
+What changes is the news she receives from home.

-The LORD has visited His people.

 There is bread again.

-That report creates a new direction.

-**hearing
-→ arising
-→ returning**
+She hears, rises, and begins to return.

 ### BKV

-Return can begin before restoration is visible.
+Return begins before Naomi feels restored.

-That matters.

-Naomi does not wait in Moab until she feels whole enough to go home.

-She hears that provision has returned, and she moves toward it while still carrying grief.

-For the disciple, this is a recognizable architecture.

-Sometimes the first evidence of restoration is simply that the direction changes.

-The heart may still hurt.

-The losses may still be real.

-The future may still be invisible.

-Yet the person has heard that there is bread and has begun walking home.
+She does not wait until grief is resolved or a new future becomes visible.
+She hears that provision has returned at the source and changes direction.

+That is enough to begin the journey.

 ---

-### Ruth 1:8–13 — Naomi Releases Ruth and Orpah
+### Ruth 1:8–13 — Naomi Offers Release

+Naomi tells Ruth and Orpah:

 > “Go, return each to her mother's house…”

+She blesses them and hopes that each will find:

+> “rest… in the house of her husband.”

 ### What Happens

-Naomi tells Ruth and Orpah to return to their own families.
+Ruth and Orpah initially want to continue with Naomi, but Naomi urges them to return to their own people.

-She blesses them:

-> “the LORD deal kindly with you, as ye have dealt with the dead, and with me.”

-She hopes they will find rest in new marriages.

-The women weep and initially insist that they will return with Naomi.

-Naomi argues against it.

-She has no sons for them.
+She explains the practical reality.
+She has no sons to give them and no reasonable expectation of producing sons for them in the future.

-She sees no realistic family future through herself.

 ### The Key

-Naomi is not testing the women with a secret expectation that they should refuse her.
+Naomi is not offering Ruth and Orpah a false test.

-She gives them a reasonable path.

-Go home.

-Find rest.

-Build another life.

-Naomi sees herself as unable to provide a future for either woman.

-Her reasoning is grounded in the reality of her condition.

-She has no husband.

-She has no sons.

-She cannot promise more sons.

-From Naomi's perspective, following her means choosing uncertainty.
+She releases them.

+From her perspective, remaining with her offers no visible advantage.
+She cannot promise them husbands, security, or children.

+That makes the choice that follows meaningful.

+Ruth is free to leave.

 ### BKV

-This makes Ruth's coming decision much stronger.

-Ruth is not following Naomi because Naomi can promise her something.

-Naomi is explicitly telling Ruth:

-**I have nothing to give you.**

-This removes transaction from Ruth's cleaving.

-Ruth's commitment will be made in the face of visible lack.

-That is why it becomes one of the strongest acts in the book.
+True attachment becomes visible when possession is released.

+Naomi does not secure Ruth's loyalty by promising a reward.
+She removes the reward from view.

+The road now presents a genuine choice.

 ---

-### Ruth 1:14 — Orpah Returns; Ruth Cleaves
+### Ruth 1:14 — Ruth Cleaves

 > “and Orpah kissed her mother in law; but Ruth clave unto her.”

 ### What Happens

-The women weep again.

-Orpah kisses Naomi and returns.
+Orpah accepts Naomi's release and returns.

-Ruth remains.

-The text says Ruth **cleaves** to Naomi.
+Ruth remains attached to Naomi.

 ### The Key

-Orpah should not be turned into a villain.
+Orpah should not be made into the villain of the chapter.
+She follows the course Naomi herself has urged.

-Naomi told her to return.

-Orpah loves Naomi enough to weep over the separation.

-Then she accepts the path Naomi has urged her to take.

-Her departure makes Ruth's choice visible.

-Ruth does something beyond what Naomi asks.

-She **cleaves**.

-The Hebrew verb **דָּבַק — dabaq** means to cling, hold fast, or remain closely attached.

-It is strong covenantal and relational language elsewhere in Scripture.

-Genesis uses it when a man cleaves to his wife.

-Deuteronomy uses it for cleaving to the LORD.

-In Ruth, its immediate function is clear:

-Ruth refuses separation.
+Ruth makes the unusual choice.

+The Hebrew verb translated **clave**, *dabaq*, means to cling or hold fast.
+The same verb family appears elsewhere in Scripture for deep relational and covenantal attachment.

+The contrast is therefore simple and strong.

+One woman returns to the familiar.

+Ruth holds fast to Naomi.

 ### BKV

-The road divides here.

-Orpah returns toward the life she knows.

-Ruth attaches herself to Naomi's path without knowing where it will end.

-This is one of the first places Ruth touches the disciple very directly.

-There are moments when transformation becomes visible through what a person refuses to release.

-Ruth does not yet possess anything in Bethlehem.

-Her first possession is a commitment.

-She holds fast.

-Then the road opens.
+The decisive movement is attachment before outcome.

+Ruth has not been shown what Bethlehem will give her.
+She chooses the path by choosing what she will cleave to.

 ---

 ### Ruth 1:15–18 — “Thy God My God”

-Naomi tells Ruth:
+Naomi points out that Orpah has returned:

-> “Behold, thy sister in law is gone back unto her people, and unto her gods: return thou after thy sister in law.”
+> “unto her people, and unto her gods.”

 Ruth answers:

 > “Intreat me not to leave thee, or to return from following after thee…”

-Then comes the declaration:
+Then:

-> “whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God.”
+> “thy people shall be my people, and thy God my God.”

 ### What Happens

-Ruth binds her future to Naomi's.

-She accepts Naomi's destination.

-Naomi's people become her people.

-Naomi's God becomes her God.

-She accepts even burial in Naomi's land.
+Ruth commits herself to Naomi's journey, people, land, and God.
+Her commitment extends even to death and burial.

-Naomi realizes that Ruth is steadfastly determined and stops trying to persuade her.
+Naomi sees that Ruth is steadfastly determined and stops trying to persuade her.

 ### The Key

-This is Ruth's decisive movement.

-She crosses several boundaries at once:

-**land
-→ people
-→ belonging
-→ God
-→ future
-→ death**
+Ruth is doing more than choosing to accompany an elderly relative.

+She is choosing a new belonging.

-Her statement reaches all the way to the grave:
+Her declaration reaches across the major structures of identity:

-> “where thou diest, will I die, and there will I be buried.”
+**where you go
+where you live
+your people
+your God
+where you die
+where you are buried**

-Ruth is not arranging a temporary visit to Bethlehem.
+This is not a temporary visit to Bethlehem.

-She is transferring her life.
+Ruth has transferred the direction of her life.

-This commitment happens before she knows what Bethlehem will provide.

-That sequence matters.

-**cleaving precedes provision.**

 ### BKV

-Ruth's transformation begins through attachment.

-She chooses the direction before she knows its outcome.
+Ruth chooses covenant direction before she possesses covenant benefits.

-That is a recurring biblical architecture.

-Abraham is called to go before he knows the land in full.

-Israel leaves Egypt before it possesses Canaan.

-The disciple often receives enough light for the next allegiance before receiving a map of everything that allegiance will produce.

-Ruth does not say:

-**Show me Boaz and I will come.**

-She says:

-**thy God my God.**
+That order matters.

+The field comes later.

 Boaz comes later.

-The field comes later.
+Covering comes later.

 Redemption comes later.

 The house comes later.

-The child comes later.

-The kingdom comes generations later.

-The cleaving comes first.
+Ruth first decides:

+> “thy God my God.”

+She chooses belonging before she sees what belonging will provide.

 ---

-### Ruth 1:19 — The Two Women Enter Bethlehem
+### Ruth 1:19 — They Arrive Together

 > “So they two went until they came to Bethlehem.”

 ### What Happens

 Naomi and Ruth complete the journey.

-Their arrival causes a stir throughout Bethlehem.

-The women of the city ask:
+Their arrival causes the city to stir, and the women ask:

 > “Is this Naomi?”

 ### The Key

-The wording is simple:

-> “So they two went…”

-The chapter has reduced a household of four leaving Bethlehem to two widows returning.

-But these two are not the same two who left.

-Naomi returns changed by loss.

-Ruth arrives for the first time.

-The same road therefore contains opposite movements:
+The same road has carried two different movements.

-**Naomi: Moab → home**

-**Ruth: Moab → new world**

-One is returning.

-One is entering.
+Naomi has returned home.

+Ruth has entered a new home.

+Naomi knows Bethlehem through memory.
+Ruth knows it only through commitment.

-They arrive together.
+Yet they arrive together.

 ### BKV

-The architecture of return can include people at different stages of the journey.

-Naomi knows Bethlehem and feels empty there.

-Ruth does not know Bethlehem and has committed herself to whatever awaits there.
+Return and entry can happen at the same boundary.

-The disciple's return to something once known can occur alongside another part of the person entering it as though for the first time.
+Naomi is coming back to something she once knew, while Ruth is discovering it for the first time.

-Old knowledge and new allegiance meet on the same road.
+The story joins those two movements before either woman knows what Bethlehem will become for them.

 ---

-### Ruth 1:20–21 — Naomi Becomes Mara
+### Ruth 1:20–21 — Naomi Names Herself by the Loss

+Naomi answers:

 > “Call me not Naomi, call me Mara: for the Almighty hath dealt very bitterly with me.”

+Then:

+> “I went out full, and the LORD hath brought me home again empty.”

 ### What Happens

-Naomi tells the women of Bethlehem not to call her Naomi.

-She chooses **Mara — bitter**.

-Then she explains:

-> “I went out full, and the LORD hath brought me home again empty.”

-She understands her suffering under the sovereignty of God.

-She says the Almighty has afflicted her.
+Naomi interprets her experience through bitterness and emptiness.

+She acknowledges that she has been brought home, but she understands the journey primarily through what she lost.

 ### The Key

-Naomi's interpretation deserves to be heard before it is corrected by the rest of the story.

-She has suffered enormous loss.

-She does not pretend otherwise.

-And she does not speak as someone who has abandoned belief in God.

-She speaks about God constantly.

-Her struggle concerns what God's dealings with her mean.

-Naomi has returned to Bethlehem physically while interpreting herself through Moab.

-She sees:

-husband gone,

-sons gone,

-future gone.

-Therefore:

-**empty.**

-Yet there is a fascinating tension in her statement.

-Naomi says:

-> “the LORD hath brought me home again.”

-Even inside the bitterness, she recognizes that she has been brought home.
+Naomi is home without feeling restored.

+That distinction is essential.

+She has made the correct geographic movement, but her interpretation is still formed by the deaths in Moab.

+Ruth does not mock that interpretation.
+Naomi's grief has real grounds.

+The story simply continues beyond it.

 ### BKV

-This is one of the most mature spiritual moments in Ruth precisely because it is unresolved.

-Naomi is home.

-Naomi is bitter.

-Both statements are true at this point in the story.

-Return does not require us to falsify grief.

-A person can stand in the right place while still carrying an interpretation formed in the place of loss.
+A person can return to the right place while still carrying the meaning formed in the place of loss.

+Naomi's direction has changed before her perception has fully changed.

-The rest of Ruth will work upon that interpretation through events.
+The rest of Ruth will address that perception through events rather than argument.

-Not through an argument.

-Through bread.

-Through Ruth.

-Through a field.
+She will see provision.

-Through Boaz.
+She will recognize Boaz.

-Through redemption.
+She will seek redemption for Ruth.

-Through a child.
+She will eventually hold a child.

-Naomi does not yet know what her return contains.
+The story will give Naomi new evidence from which to understand her life.

 ---

-### Ruth 1:22 — Empty at the Beginning of Harvest
+### Ruth 1:22 — The Beginning of Barley Harvest

 > “So Naomi returned, and Ruth the Moabitess, her daughter in law, with her…”

-Then the narrator adds:
+Then:

-> “and they came to Bethlehem in the beginning of barley harvest.”
+> “they came to Bethlehem in the beginning of barley harvest.”

 ### What Happens

-The chapter closes by summarizing the return.

-Naomi has come home.

-Ruth the Moabitess has come with her.

-Their arrival coincides with the beginning of barley harvest.
+Naomi and Ruth arrive in Bethlehem as the barley harvest begins.

 ### The Key

-This final detail changes the atmosphere of the entire chapter.
+This final line places Naomi's declaration of emptiness beside the first visible sign of coming provision.

-Naomi has just said:

-> **“empty.”**

-The narrator immediately gives us:

-> **“the beginning of barley harvest.”**

-Naomi's statement is not mocked or dismissed.

-She really has lost her husband and sons.

-But her perception is not yet large enough to include what has begun around her.

-The famine that opened the chapter is over.
+The chapter began with famine.

-The fields are producing.

-The harvest is beginning.

-And standing beside Naomi is Ruth.

-Naomi includes herself among the empty.

-The reader already knows she did not return alone.
+It ends with harvest.

+Naomi has not gathered any grain yet, so the reversal is incomplete.
+But the conditions around her have changed.

+She says she is empty at the exact moment the narrator tells us that harvest is beginning.

 ### BKV

-This may be the governing image of Ruth 1.

-**The disciple can arrive at harvest while still feeling empty.**

-The internal interpretation may lag behind the actual movement of God.

-Naomi sees the end of what was.

-The narrator places her at the beginning of what is coming.

-That is why the wording matters:
+This is the chapter's clearest image.

-**beginning of barley harvest.**

-The chapter does not end with fullness.

-It ends with the beginning.

-Restoration has entered the story before Naomi can recognize it as restoration.
+**Naomi is looking backward at what has been lost while the narrator points forward to what has begun.**

+Both perspectives belong to the moment.

+She really has suffered loss.

+Harvest really is beginning.

+Ruth 1 therefore ends at the boundary between grief and restoration.
+Naomi has returned before she can see what her return contains.

 ---